spevenexe/6360Group13/README.md

 pip install -r requirements.txt
 ```

 Tests were run on files in `.fvecs` format.
-We tested our code with the commonly used [SIFT1M](http://corpus-texmex.irisa.fr/).
+We tested our code with the commonly used [SIFT10K and SIFT1M](http://corpus-texmex.irisa.fr/).
+These are `tar` files transferred through FTP, so some form of `wget` and `tar` are necessary to download and extract these files.

 ## Running